Famous DJs That Died: Remembering Their Legacies

 Death and Legacy

-Frankie Knuckles: The Godfather of House Music
+Frankie Knuckles: The Architect of House Music

 Early Life and Career

-Role in the Development of House Music
+Shaping the Development of House Music

 Notable Productions and Remixes